 If I had a dime for every dull moment I had in Japan, well, I’d have exactly zero dimes.
-What I have instead is a long list of moments from my recent trip that I’d happily repeat...
-Here are 15 things to do in Japan that I’d genuinely do again!
+What I have instead is a long list of moments from my recent trip that I’d happily repeat....
+So here are 15 things to do in Japan that I’d genuinely do again!

 1. Seeing How Big Tokyo Really Is from Tokyo Skytree